tomjoht/tomjoht.github.io/pages/general/advertising.md

 Each newsletter summary gets an average of 75 clicks.
 The cost for a newsletter summary is $100 per newsletter, or 10 newsletter summaries for $900.

-I can also write the newsletter summaries for you.
-This might be preferable if you're looking for an industry maven to identify aspects that would catch the reader's attention.
-If you want me to write the newsletter summaries, the cost is $150 per newsletter, or 10 newsletter summaries for $1,400.

 ## Newsletter banners {#newsletter_banners}

 The newsletters also feature banner ads.
 These are 540px wide by 70px tall in size.
 The banner ads intersperse the newsletter summaries as shown in the following image: